Life after stroke is full of new variables that require rigorous preparation in order to feel confident moving forward.

 3. Motivate Yourself at Home

-Between outpatient therapy visits – or after discharge home – it’s important to keep exercising at home.
+After discharge home from the hospital, and between outpatient therapy visits, it’s important to keep exercising at home.
 Remember: it’s all about repetition if you want results.

 It can be difficult to stay motivated with just a sheet of written exercises, though.
 Instead, try investing in some motivating stroke rehab equipment.